As a Sleep Consultant I always ask parents where their little ones nap and sleep at night.

-Taking them to their, or your room, closing the curtains or blinds, putting on their sleeping bag, feeding if due and reading a little story or singing a song are all positive sleep cues.
+Taking them to their room, or yours, closing the curtains or blinds, putting on their sleeping bag, feeding if due and reading a little story or singing a song are all positive sleep cues.
 At bedtime you can also proceed this routine with their bath time, research has shown that warming up in the bath and then cooling down can help with the falling asleep process.

 Sleeping in a dim or dark room can help babies not to wake early from naps or start the day in the summer months at 4.30am.